 Globally, aquaculture supplies more that 50 percent of all seafood produced for human consumption—and that percentage will continue to rise.

-Currently, America’s aquaculture industry (both freshwater and marine) meets only five to seven percent of U.S. demand for seafood, and marine aquaculture supplies only about 1.5 percent of the entire U.S. seafood supply.
-At NOAA Fisheries, we support cutting-edge science and research as well as federal policymaking and regulation to grow sustainable aquaculture in the United States and reap its social, economic, and environmental benefits while supporting commercial and recreational fisheries.
-We foster sustainable aquaculture that provides safe, sustainable seafood; creates employment and business opportunities in coastal communities; and complements NOAA’s comprehensive strategy for maintaining healthy and productive marine populations, ecosystems, and vibrant coastal communities.
+At NOAA Fisheries, we support cutting-edge science and research as well as federal policy making and regulation to grow sustainable aquaculture in the United States and reap its social, economic, and environmental benefits while supporting commercial and recreational fisheries.
+We foster responsible aquaculture that provides safe, sustainable seafood; creates employment and business opportunities in coastal communities; and complements NOAA’s comprehensive strategy for maintaining healthy and productive marine populations, ecosystems, and vibrant coastal communities.

 The United States produced $1.3 billion worth of aquaculture seafood in 2014.
 The top U.S. marine aquaculture species were oysters ($169 million), clams ($121 million), and Atlantic salmon ($76 million).

 The value of U.S. aquaculture production equals about 20% of the value of total U.S. seafood production.

 The United States imports about 80% of its seafood, and nearly 50% of the imported seafood is produced via aquaculture.

 Our oceans cover over 70% of the Earth’s surface, but currently account for only 2% of human food.
 With limited arable land and freshwater, the world is turning to the oceans for additional food supply as global population is projected to increase to 9 billion by the year 2050.